nayutaco/lightning-dissector/README.md

 ## Status
 ### Supported implementations
-Currently, lightning-dissector can decrypt messages sent from / received by
+Currently, lightning-dissector can decrypt messages sent from
+- c-lightning
 - eclair
 - ptarmigan

 If you are developer of some BOLT implementation, I need your help!
 [You can make your BOLT implementation support lightning-dissector by dumping key log file, or writing a new SecretManager](https://github.com/nayutaco/lightning-dissector/blob/master/CONTRIBUTING.md).

-### Supported BOLT messages
-Currently, lightning-dissector can deserialize
-- init
-- ping
-- pong
-- error
-- channel_announcement
-- node_announcement
-- channel_update
-- node_announcement
-- open_channel
-- accept_channel
-- funding_created
-- funding_signed
-- funding_locked
-- shutdown
-- closing_signed
-- update_add_htlc
-- update_fulfill_htlc
-- update_fail_htlc
-- update_fail_malformed_htlc
-- commitment_signed
-- revoke_and_ack
-- update_fee

-I'm working on another messages.
-Contributions by [writing deserializers for another messages](https://github.com/nayutaco/lightning-dissector/blob/master/CONTRIBUTING.md#add-support-for-another-message) are welcome.